-It is easy enough to do with with a flash drive, external hard drive, or a SD-card.
+It is easy enough to do with with a flash drive, external hard drive, or an SD-card.

 While any three options will work, often the best method is a low cost SD-card since it is out of the way and easy to remove if necessary.

 SD-cards come in three sizes Standard, Mini, and Micro SD-card.

 Android 6.0 Marshmallow and above allows a SD-card to extend the internal storage of a box.

-A SD-Card can still be used as a external portable storage as with previous android versions if wanted.
+A SD-Card can still be used as an external portable storage as with previous Android versions if wanted.

 Being able to extend the internal storage is a nice option for a unit with limited internal space.

-To setup a SD-card to add internal storage (after being installed) swipe from the top with mouse or other controller and go to the setup option.
+To setup an SD-card to add internal storage (after being installed) swipe from the top with mouse or other controller and go to the setup option.

 An easy to follow guide will come up be sure to select “Use as Internal Storage”.

-How To Use a SD-Card with an Android TV Box
+How To Use an SD-Card with an Android TV Box

-1… Find the SD-Card slot on the android TV box and plug in the correct sized card.
+- Find the SD-Card slot on the Android TV box and plug in the correct sized card.

 - Go to File Browser